DFE-Digital/Enterprise-Security-Architecture/Principles/PRI-SEC005 - Working Remotely.md

 ### How?

 - Ensure that all guidelines above are followed, with specific focus on principles 4-7 to ensure that access from personal devices is appropriately secured and resilient to malicious activity

- - Work online with content whenever possible from online services instead of copying data locally onto personal devices
+ - Work online with content whenever possible via online services instead of copying data locally onto personal devices

-  - Be aware of the classification of content used locally and ensure that it is protected appropriately
+  - Be aware of the classification of content stored and accessed on the personal device and ensure that it is protected appropriately